Dr-Drake/dabble-assignment/README.md

 ## Gotchas

 #### Environment variables
-Create a the following .env files:
+Create a the following .env files for the backend:
 - .env.development.local
 - .env.production.local
 - .env.test.local

+Create a the following .env files for the frontend:
+- .env.local

-Make sure each have the following environment variables: PORT, DB_HOST, DB_PORT DB_USER, DB_PASSWORD, DB_DATABASE, DB_AUTH_SRC, SECRET_KEY, LOG_FORMAT, LOG_DIR, ORIGIN, and CREDENTIALS
+Make sure each have the following environment variables for the backend: PORT, DB_HOST, DB_PORT DB_USER, DB_PASSWORD, DB_DATABASE, DB_AUTH_SRC, SECRET_KEY, LOG_FORMAT, LOG_DIR, ORIGIN, and CREDENTIALS.

+While for the frontend, it's just CLIENT_URL.

 ## Stay in touch